CedarCopilot/cedar-mastra-starter/README.md

 ```

 Then select this template when prompted.
 This will set up the entire project structure and dependencies automatically.

+Walk through the starter repo by global searching for comments starting with [STEP X] to understand how the frontend and backend work and what features are implemented.

 For more details, see the [Cedar Getting Started Guide](https://docs.cedarcopilot.com/getting-started/getting-started).